fortrabbit/help/docs/php-version-upgrade.md

 reviewed:      2022-02-21
 title:         Upgrading the PHP version
 naviTitle:     Upgrading the PHP version
-lead:          "This PHP upgrade path guides you through best practices upgrading the PHP version for your fortrabbit App."
+lead:          This PHP upgrade path guides you through best practices upgrading the PHP version for your fortrabbit App.
-group:         Tips
+group:         tips
 stack:         all

 keywords: